btubbs/thumpy/README.rst

 Reveal Mask / Zoom Cropping
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Minimum 3 parameters required:
-- Top offset (i.e. zct=100px)
+- Top offset (e.g. zct=100px)
-- Left offset (i.e. zcl=100px)
+- Left offset (e.g. zcl=100px)
-- Width or Hight of the output crop from the offsets.
-If only one provided the other will automatically be assigned the other's value.
+- Width or Height of the output crop from the offsets.
+If only one is provided the other will automatically be assigned the other's value.

 The mask should be applied to the original image which means there is no scaling but only masking.